 Firstly, you will need to pay VAT on the original purchase price of the cask.
-If you bought the cask for £3,600 then you VAT will be £720.
+If you bought the cask for £3,600 then you VAT to remove it from bond will be £720.

-Then, the Bulk Litres and the ABV can be used to work out the RLA (regauged litres of alcohol) and the bottle yield of the cask.
-So, if your bulk litres are 240 and the ABV is 43%, then the RLA is 103.2, and the cask will yield 343 bottles.
+Secondly, the Bulk Litres and the ABV can be used to work out the RLA (regauged litres of alcohol) and the bottle yield of the cask (at cask strength).
+So, if your remaining bulk litres are 200 and the ABV is 53%, then the RLA is 106, and the cask will yield 286 bottles.
 Duty + VAT is payable on each litre of pure alcohol in the cask at a rate of £28.74 per RLA + VAT.
-This means that if you have 103.2 litres of pure alcohol, the duty + VAT payable will be £3,559.
+This means that if the RLA is 106 litres then the duty + VAT payable will be £3,656.

-Then, the bottling fees.
+Fourth, we calculate bottling fees.
 For bottling, labels, capsules, corks, bottles, and shipping boxes the cheapest price is around £10 per unit + VAT.
-If your yield in 357 bottles then you should expect to spend £4,114 on bottling fees.
+If your yield in 286 bottles then you should expect to spend at least £3,429 on bottling fees.

-If you are in talks to buy a cask make sure that you ask about the naming rights to the cask.
-Whether you are planning to sell your cask or bottle it yourself, naming rights are a very important asset.
+If you are in talks to buy a whisky cask as an investment make sure that you ask about the naming rights to the cask.